common furnace malfunctions

-A working Furnace in a Regina household is essential.
-With temperatures dropping below 0 degrees during the winter months, having a reliable Furnace completes the home.
+A running furnace in any Saskatchewan household or business is essential during the winter season.
+With temperatures frequently dropping below zero degrees Celsius during the winter months, having a reliable furnace completes the space.
 Furnaces have remained the most common source of heating in North American homes, with natural gas fueled systems dominating the market.
-However, in recent years there has been a push towards electric powered furnace units.

 1. Trouble With Your Electric Thermostat